Skip to main content

 LEDGER_ENTITYRoutes to a specific ledger entity.
 Requires redemption_target_entity_id on the program.

 The target is captured on the redemption record at creation time.
 If you change the program’s target configuration later, existing redemptions and their reversals still use the original target.
 This keeps the ledger consistent.
-Change a program’s target with Update a program:
+Change a program’s target with Update a program.
+The program must not be archived when you change target configuration:

 PATCH /v1/programs/{id}